-Task Group Members - Group Self-Grading - 15% - distributed by group members (focusing on each member's overall contributions to the planning, implementation and effectiveness of the presentation/proposal).
+Task Group Members - Group Self-Grading (15%): distributed by group members (focusing on each member's overall contributions to the planning, implementation and effectiveness of the presentation/proposal).
 A group grading form must be completed by each member.

-Instructor - 25% - group grade derived from the proposal and presentation.
+Instructor (25%): group grade derived from the proposal and presentation.

 Note: Group simulations will not be graded.

 Group Proposals will be graded according to the following criteria:

 - Clarity and Comprehensiveness to what extent are the major elements of the group design clearly described? - Theoretical Integration to what extent is the rationale for the group explained and the proposed design supported by related references?
-Related references include references which focus on the population, group context and problem/issue addressed by the proposed group supplemented by relevant course readings and handouts. • Clarity - to what extent did the group clearly present the major elements of the group design? • Use of Group work - to what extent is the task group utilized in the presentation? • Authenticity - the extent to which the class has an understanding of the roles, identities, needs, and experiences, strengths and challenges that workers and members bring to this group.
-Task Group Analysis This assignment asks each student to identify the dynamics as they were played out over the life of their task group and critique how these dynamics affected the accomplishment of the assigned task - namely the planning of the learning activities, presentation and simulation by the group.
+Related references include references which focus on the population, group context and problem/issue addressed by the proposed group supplemented by relevant course readings and handouts. - Clarity to what extent did the group clearly present the major elements of the group design? - Use of Group work to what extent is the task group utilized in the presentation?

+• Authenticity - the extent to which the class has an understanding of the roles, identities, needs, and experiences, strengths and challenges that workers and members bring to this group.

+Assessment rubrics based upon the above criteria will be posted on the SOWK 395 D2L site.

+Assignment 3: Peer Support Group Deadline: April 17 Weight: 30% Aligned Course Learning Outcomes: 1, 2, 5, 6

+Assignment Description:

+This assignment asks each student to identify the dynamics as they were played out over the life of their task group and critique how these dynamics affected the accomplishment of the assigned task - namely the planning of the learning activities, presentation and simulation by the group.
 Students are strongly encouraged to work on this assignment throughout the course through regular journaling.
 Reflecting on each planning group session may be helpful in terms of the final analysis.
+Below are some of the dynamics which should be addressed in the analysis and some questions that may be explored relating to each dynamic:

+- Member relationships & interaction patterns

+- Member roles and leadership

+- Group norms

-Below are some of the dynamics which should be addressed in the analysis and some questions that may be explored relating to each dynamic: • Member relationships & interaction patterns • Member roles and leadership • Group norms • Group decision-making and use of differences • Expression and resolution of conflicts Questions to ponder: • How did the dynamics contribute to the development of an empowering group process? • How do you think the dynamics influenced the group product/presentation? • What emerged as the strengths, obstacles, and challenges for your group? • If you encountered some of these obstacles or challenges in future as a group worker, how would you deal with them in a way that would April 18, 2020 (by 11:59 pm) via Dropbox 30% 1, 2, 5, 6 enhance the functioning and effectiveness of your group?
+- Group decision-making and use of differences

+- Expression and resolution of conflicts

+Questions to ponder:

+- How did the dynamics contribute to the development of an empowering group process? - How do you think the dynamics influenced the group product/presentation? - What emerged as the strengths, obstacles, and challenges for your group? - If you encountered some of these obstacles or challenges in future as a group worker, how would you deal with them in a way that would enhance the functioning and effectiveness of your group?

-This assignment should not exceed 1500 words (i.e., approximately 3 pages).
+Length: This assignment should not exceed 1500 words (i.e., approximately 3 pages) excluding title page and reference page(s), Times New Roman, 12-point font, 1" margins, double-spaced, APA format (7th ed.).